seuros/sinatra/README.md

   request.get?                # true (similar methods for other verbs) request.form_data?          # false
-  request["some_param"]       # value of some_param parameter. [] is a shortcut to the params hash. request.referrer            # the referrer of the client or '/'
+  request["some_param"]       # value of some_param parameter. [] is a shortcut to the params hash. request.referer             # the referrer of the client or '/'
   request.user_agent          # user agent (used by :agent condition) request.cookies             # hash of browser cookies request.xhr?                # is this an ajax request?